 Information about us

-http://www.amazonpr.co.uk/ is a site operated by Amazon Public Relations Limited.
+https://www.amazonpr.co.uk/ is a site operated by Amazon Public Relations Limited.
 We are a private limited company and our registration number is 04069657.
 Our trading name is Amazon PR.
-Our main trading address is 1-5 Offord Street, London N1 1DH.
+Our registered office address is 52 High Street, Pinner, Middlesex HA5 5PW.
 Our VAT number is 774 3545 08.

 We are committed to protecting and respecting your privacy.
 We are responsible for protecting your personal information as a “data controller” under applicable data protection legislation.
 If you have any queries about this Policy or how we use your personal information, please contact us: email@example.com.